 THE BASICS OF SURGERY

 On the day of the surgery, general anesthesia will be administered prior to the procedure.
-An implant pocket will be created, and the surgeon will insert the implants, either under your breast tissue or the muscle behind the breast.
-The procedure typically takes an hour, and you'll be able to go home the very same day.
+An implant pocket will be created, and the surgeon will insert the implants, either under your breast tissue or the beneath the muscle behind the breast.
+The procedure typically takes an hour, and you will be able to go home the very same day.

 BREAST AUGMENTATION RECOVERY

-Immediately following your surgery, you'll wear a support bra.
-Since you'll be under anesthesia, once out of recovery, you'll need to have a friend or family member drive you home.
+Immediately following your surgery, you will wear a support bra.
+Since you will be under anesthesia, once out of recovery, you will need to have a friend or family member drive you home.